The Day the Alien Came – written by 192 local primary school children

 In 2020 we launched an ambitious strategy that focused on narrowing the attainment gap for Key Stage 2 children across Bath and North East Somerset by 2030.

-Through the Foundation Fund support is provided to children from birth to 12 years old to help them grow into healthy, happy educated members of our community.
+Through our Best Start in Life initiative (formally known as the Foundation Fund) support is provided to children from birth to 12 years old to help them grow into healthy, happy educated members of our community.
 Interventions have been funded that directly work on improving educational outcomes as well as addressing children’s physical, behavioural, and emotional needs.
-The Foundation Fund comprises three programmes:
+The Best Start in Life initiative comprises three programmes:

 • The Primary Empowerment Programme funds additional support with foundational reading, writing, maths, oracy, and with emotional and behavioural wellbeing.